COVID-19 Convalescent Plasma

 The safety and efficacy of CCP have not been systematically evaluated in pediatric patients.
 Published literature on its use in children is limited to case reports and case series.
 A few clinical trials evaluating the use of CCP in children are ongoing.
 The use of high-titer CCP may be considered on a case-by-case basis for hospitalized children who are immunocompromised and meet the EUA criteria for its use.
 CCP is not authorized by the FDA for use in patients who are immunocompetent.

-As an alternative to CCP, several antiviral therapies are available for the treatment of children with COVID-19 who are at high risk of progressing to severe disease.
-The use of these products in children may be considered on a case-by-case basis.
+Several antiviral therapies are available for the treatment of children with COVID-19 who are at high risk of progressing to severe disease.
+The use of these therapies in children may be considered on a case-by-case basis.
 See Special Considerations in Children and Therapeutic Management of Hospitalized Children With COVID-19 for more information.

 Monitoring and Adverse Effects